 You need to define what “nurture success” means to your team.
 It’s more than just “engagement” as seen in opens and clicks and web activity.
 Look at the nurture exit criteria and determine how to measure it: is it a funnel stage change, an increased lead score?
 Becoming an MQL?
 Once you know that, you can look at individual email performance, and tweak them to increase overall nurture success.
 It all depends on your business, goals and strategies.
 Yes, it may sound like a life philosophy!
 But it’s true: you can’t know if you’ve succeeded until you know your definition of success.

-Ryan Johnson develops and implements marketing automation strategies for DemandGen clients, helping them to streamline and optimize their marketing and sales processes to drive success.
+Ryan Johnson develops and implements marketing automation strategies for DemandGen clients.
+As a DemandGen Consultant, he has helped clients across a wide range of industries to streamline and optimize their marketing and sales processes to drive measurable success and ROI.